Tuttotorna/OMNIA/README.md

 What OMNIA excludes

-Outside the canonical scope of OMNIA:
+Outside canonical OMNIA scope:

 semantic reasoning

-general truth adjudication
+universal truth adjudication

 training-time optimization

+model fine-tuning

 hidden-state introspection as a requirement

 architecture-specific instrumentation as a requirement

-human-AI compatibility protocols

-Dual-Echo perception theory

-octal logic systems
+autonomous decision systems

-latent carrier compression

-translator/export subsystems beyond core reporting
+general safety certification

+broad ecosystem ideology

-manifesto or identity layers
+manifesto layers

-universal cognition claims
+cognition frameworks

 total theories of reality

-safety certification in the broad sense

-If a component depends on one of these, it is not part of OMNIA core.
+If a component depends on one of these, it is not OMNIA core.

----

-Repository role

-This repository is the canonical product repository for OMNIA core.

-Its function is narrower than the broader ecosystem.

-This repository exists to:

-define the canonical core

-implement the canonical core

-demonstrate the canonical core

-document the canonical core

-Historical experiments, side branches, exploratory prototypes, and genealogical material may exist elsewhere.

-For broader ecosystem history and related branches, see:

-lon-mirror

-OMNIABASE

-OMNIA should be read as the canonical structural measurement core, not as the entire ecosystem.

 ---